apache/nuttx-apps/examples/README.txt

   the host.
 The host should then receive the echo'ed message.

-  If networking is enabled, applications using this example will need to provide an appconfig file in the configuration driver with instruction to build applications like:
+  If networking is enabled, applications using this example will need to provide the following definition in the defconfig file to enable the UIP library:

-  CONFIGURED_APPS += uiplib
+    CONFIG_NETUTILS_UIPLIB=y

 examples/posix_spawn
 ^^^^^^^^^^^^^^^^^^^^